sabareesh-chinta/binPack/README.md

 bp3d
 ====

-3D Bin Packing implementation based on [this paper](http://www.cs.ukzn.ac.za/publications/erick_dube_507-034.pdf).
-The code is based on [binpacking by bom-d-van](https://github.com/bom-d-van/binpacking) but modified to allow flexible bins and use `float64` instead of `int`.
+3D Bin Packing implementation based on [this paper](https://github.com/bom-d-van/binpacking/blob/master/erick_dube_507-034.pdf).
+The code is based on [binpacking by gedex](https://github.com/gedex/bp3d) but modified to identify a single bin that fits all the items when one exists.

 ## Install

 ```
-go get github.com/gedex/bp3d
+go get github.com/schinta-heidi/bp3d
 ```

 ## Usage